 Adzuki resting comfortably in her 'sickbay'

 For some additional supportive care and enrichment, Adzuki was pampered with regular all-star spa sessions (warm baths and blow dries) and cuddles.
 Adzuki’s appetite slowly returned to normal and she started drinking again.
 Once Adzuki finished her course of antibiotics, and Alex and Zac were convinced she was feeling better, they returned her to live back outside with her feathered friends.
-They are looking into different treatment methods available to stop Adzuki from laying eggs, and planning to discuss the use of hormone implants with Dr. Cupka---for they don't care about the eggs and would rather Adzuki be alive and happy.

 About the ‘Bean Team’